HenrikBengtsson/jottr.org-blogdown/content/post/2020-11-04-have-trust-in-the-future.md

 * R has users and developers with various backgrounds and areas of expertise

-* R has a community that actively engages in discussions on best practices, troubleshooting, bug fixes, testing, language development
+* R has a community that actively engages in discussions on best practices, troubleshooting, bug fixes, testing, and language development

 * There are many third-party contributed tools for developing and testing R packages